jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ![header image](img/buildcomplete.png)

-Finally, you can check and verify that SHIFTLEFT has been integrated into your build stage of the CICD pipeline.
+Finally, you can check and verify that SHIFTLEFT has been integrated with CodeBuild, and runs an assessment on the docker image.

 ---
 ## 5. Check the SHIFTLEFT scan result

-On AWS Console, go to "S3", and the S3 bucket that we've created, and defined as "Artifacts" in the CodeBuild stage.
-In the "output" folder, you should see "result.txt" which basically is the scan result of the SHIFTLEFT.
+On AWS Console, go to "S3", and the S3 bucket that we've created for storing artifacts while configuring CodeBuild project.
+In the "output" folder, you should see "result.txt" which basically is the vulnerability scan report generated by SHIFTLEFT.

 **NOTE**
 A copy of the result has been sent to Check Point Infinity Portal.
 If you have access to infinity portal, you can view the scan result on the portal.
 (Hopefully, this will be available on CloudGuard portal soon)